 If your stomach rumbles every two hours because of hunger, you’re not taking enough foods rich in proteins.
 Distractions are not just caused by noisy kids, pets, or neighbors.
 Hunger can sabotage your focus and concentration, and this can be a great impediment to workplace productivity.

 Eating protein-rich foods means it takes longer for your body to digest, hence no sudden spike in your energy levels that crash soon thereafter.
 Protein has many functions in our bodies.
 It’s especially needed for neurotransmitter synthesis, the brain’s chemical signals that determine its ability to process and focus.
 Protein will also leave you feeling fuller for longer, thus you won’t be distracted by hunger pangs every two hours.

 Foods rich in protein include eggs, lean meats, yogurt, cheese, nuts, poultry, and legumes.

 Don’t Downplay the Importance of Proper Nutrition

 You should think of your brain as a luxury sports car.
 If you want to keep it running smoothly, would you use cheap gas to fuel it?
 Enzo Ferrari would be rolling in his grave if you did so.
-Your brain is a high-performing machine that needs the right food to boost brain power.
-So, if you want to ensure that you have enough brain power to focus on work and remain productive, you should choose the food you consume daily.
+Your brain is a high-performing machine that needs the right food to boost brainpower.
+So, if you want to ensure that you have enough brainpower to focus on work and remain productive, you should choose healthy food to eat at work.